Must See Places in Victoria

 Canada’s City of Gardens, Victoria's coastal climate makes for flourishing conditions for gardens and parks in the city.
-While the rest of Canada is still experiencing biting winters, in Victoria spring arrives from the month of February itself.
+While the rest of Canada is still experiencing biting winters, in Victoria spring arrives from February itself.
 Flowers bloom in all of its gardens, some of which are the most famous gardens in Canada.
-For example, the 20 hectare Butchart Gardens are one of the best works of horticulture in Canada.
+For example, the 20-hectare Butchart Gardens are one of the best works of horticulture in Canada.

 Another one of Victoria's famous gardens is the Victoria Butterfly Gardens which houses not only more than 70 species of tropical, exotic butterflies and moths, but also birds, fish, reptiles, and even insects from all over the world in an insectarium.
 The indoor space of the gardens is turned into a tropical jungle with waterfalls, trees, and flowers existing with the butterflies and other animals as in the natural ecosystem.